ginaschmalzle/git-your-python-booty/README.md

 # Running the Code
 We recommend that you use virtual environments for your projects.
 This helps keep a record of which modules you will need for each project, as well as a clean way of identifying which python you are using.
 Below is a description of Virtual Environments and directions for using them for this project.
-Once installed, you can type in your working directory:
+Once you get the below instructions installed, you can type in your working directory:

     source env/bin/activate
     ipython notebook